 Wendy enters the garage where she finds resting on the Snowcat what I suppose is the distributor cap, its wires cut.

 By the time one reaches this point, one is pretty well as exhausted, pummelled and overloaded as Wendy.
-Shelley's role had to have been draining as hell, playing full bore fear mode day after day, scene after scene of adrenaline-drenched, confused hysteria, at the same time keeping her actions grounded in a relationship of domestic abuse.
+Shelley's role had to have been draining as hell, playing full bore fear mode day after day (we know that it was, she's said so), scene after scene of adrenaline-drenched confusion.
 As she climbs the stairs with Jack, backing away with him, one feels the strength being sucked out of her body, her shoulders pulled lower and lower, unable to hold her head up, belittled, bullied, all she really wants to do is go to her room--and finally awakening to the horror this is a man who's going to kill her.
 Having become fully aware of that fact, after knocking Jack out, at the end she abandons the bat and takes up the knife, and, still, even as she picks up the knife, one can tell she doesn't know what to do with it, just as she had told Dick she wouldn't know what to do with most anything in the kitchen.
-Shelley communicates all of this, the desire to collapse overruled by the knowing she has to keep going, absolutely no relief had in locking Jack up except a moment to try to collect herself before proceeding with the next step of her plan.
-When Jack tells her she won't be able to get off the mountain, no matter her exhaustion, Shelley communicates getting that blast of adrenaline back in response to having to cope with this next surprise.
+Shelley communicates all of this, the desire to collapse overruled by the knowing she has to keep going.
+There's not even any relief had in locking Jack up except a moment to try to collect herself before proceeding with the next step of her plan, because she cares about him as well as Danny.
+He's injured, she worries about him as well.
+It's exhausting.
+Then Jack tells her she won't be able to get off the mountain and, no matter her exhaustion, Shelley communicates getting that blast of adrenaline back in response to having to cope with this next surprise.

-And all made even more complex by the fact she wasn't playing a character with whom people were going to be wholly sympathetic for a variety of reasons, number one being that she took her unwilling son up to the lodge in the first place./p>
+And all made even more complex by the fact she wasn't playing a character with whom people were going to be wholly sympathetic for a variety of reasons.

 Two Jacks.
 There's the Jack typing away in the Colorado Lounge, dressed in a dark top and light khakis while another Jack in a burgundy jacket and plaid shirt and jeans tries to kill his wife.